cweitz621/Truncate_Email_Body_HubSpot_Workflow_Action/README.md

 <img width="965" alt="image" src="https://github.com/user-attachments/assets/a2ee4815-b7e3-4b02-ba51-16fe3dfde7d9" />

-## Usage

-The workflow action will automatically truncate any email body that exceeds 31,999 characters.
-The truncated content will be available in the `truncatedEmailBody` output field.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.